legendu-net/blog/misc/content/2021/11/profile-rust-applications-using-flamegraph/profile-rust-applications-using-flamegraph.markdown

     which is easier and safer to do in an isolated environment.
     If you use a Docker container,
     <span style="color:red">
-    make sure that the Linux kernel inside the Docker image is the same as the Linux kernel on the host machine
+    make sure that the Docker image is compatible with the Linux kernel on the host machine
     </span>
     !
     Otherwise,
     you will either fail to install `perf` or install a non-compatible one.
+    Generally speaking,
+    it is a good choice to run a Ubuntu Docker container on a Ubunut host machine
+    with matching releasing versions.

 3. You have to configure `perf_event_paranoid` to be `-1`.
     This can be done by manually setting the value in the file